US STOCKS-Wall St drops after J&J vaccine data, GameStop effect weighs

 Of the 184 companies in the S&P 500 that have reported earnings through Friday morning, 84.2% have topped analyst expectations, well above the 75.5% beat rate for the past four quarters, according to Refinitiv data.

-Honeywell International HON.N fell after it posted a 13% fall in quarterly profit.
+Honeywell International HON.N lost 3.68% after it posted a 13% fall in quarterly profit.

 The first known U.S. cases of the South African COVID-19 variant, found to be partly resistant to current vaccines and antibody treatments, was detected in South Carolina on Thursday.